devm33/node-minichat/README.md

     heroku create

-In order for Heroku to know the app backend is Node.js create a file named `Procfile` with the contents:
+In order for Heroku to know how to run the backend create a file named `Procfile` with the contents:

     web: node index.js